Bingquan-InSAR/GMTSARplus/README.md

 ## Dependencies and computational requirements

-GMTSAR+ is distributed through Docker and depends on GMTSAR, GMT, GDAL/OGR, Python utilities, [pSAR-related scripts](https://github.com/wpfeng/pSAR), `burst2stack`, and `eof`.
+GMTSAR+ is distributed through Docker and depends on GMTSAR, GMT, GDAL/OGR, Python utilities, pSAR, `burst2stack`, and `eof`.

 For real Sentinel-1 SBAS processing, a Linux system with Docker, a multi-core CPU, sufficient memory, and large storage capacity is recommended.
 The required storage and runtime depend on the number of Sentinel-1 scenes, area size, and multilooking parameters.